LumisPay/hyperlane-starknet/example/README.md

 ## Setup

-To set up the Hyperlane project, follow these steps:
+To set up the project, follow these steps:

 ### Install Dependencies